Coronavirus (COVID-19) Update:

 At Earthwatch, connection is not just a value of ours—it’s our entire reason for being.
 Since 1971, we have brought people together from all walks of life—scientists and non-scientists from different countries, cultures, backgrounds, ages, and belief systems—who are committed to studying and protecting the world we live in.
 And it’s in part because of this that we are now facing one of the biggest financial crises we’ve experienced in almost 50 years of operation.

 In March of this year, we began cancelling our volunteer teams on a rolling basis.
-As of today, we have cancelled all teams fielding through the month of August, and will be making decisions about our September teams in mid- to late-July.
+As of today, we have cancelled all teams fielding through the month of October, and will be making decisions about our November teams at the end of September.

 The decision to cancel Earthwatch teams to date has largely been based on health and travel guidance and advisories from trusted authorities such as the U.S. Centers for Disease Control and Prevention, the U.S. State Department, and the World Health Organization, as well as our independent security advisor, On Call International.
 In some cases, cancellation decisions also relate to ongoing research challenges, including the potential impacts of COVID-19 on wildlife, the closure of parks and reserves to the public, and limitations on our PIs’ abilities to travel to their respective field sites.
 Unfortunately, we have been forced to cancel the majority of our field season this year, which has had a tremendous impact on our financial wellbeing.

 Sadly, we know that we are far from alone.
 So many of you in our global Earthwatch community have been deeply impacted by this pandemic, and our thoughts are with you.
 We also know that together, we can and will get through this.